Uterine fibroids are non-cancerous growths of the uterus or womb. They are also called fibroids, uterine leiomyomas or myomas.²

 Anemia, which is not a symptom but may be a consequence of HMB, is a condition where there are not enough red blood cells to carry oxygen to the rest of the body.
 Anemia is monitored by checking your hemoglobin level.
 Hemoglobin is a protein in your red blood cells that carries oxygen to your body’s organs and tissues and transports carbon dioxide from your organs and tissues back to your lungs.
 Therefore, if your hemoglobin is below 11-12, you are considered anemic.⁵

 Fibroids can cause dangerously low hemoglobin levels because of the excessive loss of blood.
 The most common symptom of anemia is fatigue, which may be more severe depending on how severe the anemia is.
+For more information about heavy menstrual bleeding and anemia, click here.

 Bulk symptoms can occur when fibroids grow large enough to enlarge or distort the uterus, generating pressure or discomfort in the abdomen and lower back, abdominal bloating, urinary frequency or urgency and constipation.
 You may also notice a protruding abdomen/belly, which could make one look like they are pregnant.⁶